Army will not stop if provoked by Pakistan: Nirmala Sitharaman on ceasefire pact

 Days after Pakistan violated ceasefire in Jammu and Kashmir, Defence Minister Nirmala Sitaraman Tuesday reiterated the government’s position that talks and terrorism cannot go hand-in-hand.
-Addressing a press conference in New Delhi, Sitharaman said India had honoured its 2003 agreement with the neighbouring country, but the Army reserved the right to retaliate to an unprovoked attack.
+Addressing a press conference in New Delhi, Sitharaman said India honours its 2003 agreement with the neighbouring country, but the Army reserved the right to retaliate to an unprovoked attack.

 “When it is an unprovoked attack, the Army is given the right to retaliate.
 We honour the ceasefire but of course, a margin is given to us when there is an unprovoked attack,” Sitaraman said.
 “It’s our business to guard the border and we won’t stop if we’re provoked.
 We shall be alert that no unprovoked attack goes without us responding.
 It’s our duty to keep India safe.”